oemof/tespy/docs/basics/gas_turbine.rst

     With this setup, a thermal input below the lower heating value of methane or above the lower heating value of hydrogen (each multiplied with the mass flow of 1 kg/s) does not make sense as input specification.
-This is individual of every fluid you use as fuel and you cannot easily abstract the values to any other combination.
+This is individual of every fluid you use as fuel, and you cannot easily abstract the values to any other combination.

 .. dropdown:: Click to expand to code section